-The UCLA Clinical and Translational Science Institute (CTSI) Grants Submission Unit (GSU) has put together a number of tools and resources to clarify the new requirements for NIH applications regarding human subjects and clinical trial policies—and subsequent changes to the SF424 (Forms Version E or FORMS-E)—for applications on or after January 25, 2018.
-The resources are meant to help guide you through the requirements, based on the type of studies you are proposing within your application.
+The UCLA Clinical and Translational Science Institute (CTSI) Grants Submission Unit (GSU) has put together a number of tools and resources to clarify the requirements for NIH applications regarding human subjects and clinical trial policies.
+These resources reflect changes in FORMS-G, which are effective for applications due on or after January 25, 2022, and are meant to help guide you through the requirements, based on the type of studies you are proposing within your application.

-NIH has greatly expanded which studies meet the definition of a clinical trial.
+In 2018, NIH greatly expanded which studies meet the definition of a clinical trial.
 Complete the questionnaire below (or online here) to determine if your study meets the definition of a clinical trial:

 If you answered YES to all questions, your study is a clinical trial (even if it has previously not been defined as a clinical trial).

 Be sure to verify that the funding opportunity announcement to which you are applying allows clinical trials.

 Depending on the type of study you are proposing in your application, the links below will help guide you through the NIH application requirements for each type of study.